monstrahost/monstrahost-shop/README.md

 ### Known Issues

-- Seems to not populate the editor-area under cleditor, works great with summernote
 - The 'View Cart' modal doesn't look so hot on mobile devices.
 It probably needs to be rethemed.
-- Uninstalling deletes all product data
+- Uninstalling *deletes all product data*